 - - - - -

-Course Number CLNS 653 Dur ation: 4 weel ٨S
+Course Number CLNS CLNS 653 Duration: 4 weeks

-Credit Type Sub-l nterns hip
+Credit Type Sub-l nterns ship

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х х Х Х Х Х Х Х Х Х Х Х
+X = Offered in Block Х Х Х Х Х Х Х Х Х Х

 of Students per Block 1

-Faculty Evaluator(s) Carol yn Mul ler, MD
+Faculty Evaluator(s) Carol Carolyn Muller, MD

-Prerequisites: Ye es All Pha ase II C lerkshi SS
+Prerequisites: Ye Yes All Phase II Clerkships

-Accepts Visiting Students Ye es Dome stic M[ )
+Accepts Visiting Students No No

 Accepts Off-Cycle Date requests No

-Add/Drop Policy Add: 45 Da y /S Dro p: 45 [ Days Other :
+Add/Drop Policy Add: 45 Da y ys  Dro p: 45 [ Days Othe er:

-Clerkship Contact: Lynet te Eise enbeck LH eroux@ salud.u unm.ed u 505-2 272-688 33
+Clerkship Contact: Emily Emily Gibbons EBGibbons@salud.unm.edu 505-272-6525

-Prior Approval Required: No
+Prior Approval Required: Prior Approval Required: YES - Must submit Add Form after Phase III schedules are released

 This rotation will provide its student the unique opportunity of comprehensive care for the Gynecologic Cancer patient.
-This student will actively participate in techniques of diagnosis and cancer treatment, including surgical management, radiation therapy, chemotherapy, and palliative care.
+This student will actively participate in techniques of diagnosis and cancer treatment, including surgical management, radiation therapy, chemotherapy, therapeutic and supportive care clinical trial management and palliative care.
 In addition, the student will learn techniques in delivering bad news and end of life transitioning.
-In addition, risk assessment and cancer prevention strategies will be taught.
+Cancer risk assessment including genetic predisposition and cancer prevention strategies will also be taught.

-The primary objective is to learn globally about the field of Gyn-Oncology and the common sense approach to caring for women with gynecologic malignancies.
-At the end of the rotation, the student should be able to understand the primary principles of cancer care, goals of therapy, and quality of life issues related to therapy and compassionate care to the dying patient.
-Students should also understand the general facts about the main gynecologic malignancies including ovarian, cervical, and endometrial cancer and understand risk factors, screening modalities, prevention modalities, diagnostic workup, and general basics for treating these malignancies.
+The primary objective of this sub-internship experience is to learn globally about the field of Gyn-Oncology and the common sense individualized approach to caring for women with gynecologic malignancies.
+At the end of the rotation, the student should be able to understand the primary principles of cancer care, goals of therapy, risk/benefits and quality of life assessment related to cancer care and treatment management and compassionate care to the dying patient.
+Students should also understand the general facts about the main gynecologic malignancies including ovarian, cervical, and endometrial cancer and understand risk factors, screening and prevention modalities, diagnostic workup, and general basics for treating these malignancies.

-This is a rigorous but rewarding clinical rotation.
-The student will act at the sub-intern level under the direct supervision of senior residents and the faculty.
-The student is expected to participate as a full member of the Gyn-Oncology team and will have increasing technical experiences as the rotation and individual competency progresses.
+This typically is a rigorous but rewarding clinical rotation.
+The student will act at the sub-intern level under the direct supervision of senior residents, fellows, advanced practitioner providers (APP) and faculty.
+The student is expected to participate as a full member of the Gyn Oncology team and will have increasing technical experiences as the rotation and individual competencies progress.
 The student will be assigned inpatients and will be expected to make daily rounds, collect data and interpret and formulate treatment plans.
 In addition, students will experience outpatient services and will be taught techniques such as diagnostic colposcopy, tumor biopsies, and proper preoperative workup of the patient with an anticipated gynecologic malignancy.
-Call: Once weekly (Thursday or Friday).
-Some weekend rounding experience is strongly suggested.
+Students will also have the opportunity for one-on-one teaching with the faculty while managing patient care within the weekly outreach clinic in Santa Fe.
+Some weekend rounding experience is offered for students wishing to expand their opportunity. .
+Based on considerations surrounding COVID-19, schedules, opportunities and clinical exposure may need to be amended and may be different for different blocks.
+Rather than trying to predict the unpredictable, we will plan for typical objectives and tailor the experience as needed for each block during the 2020-2021 academic year: